It’s not an exaggeration to say that Darlene Holloway, a naturopathic doctor, is a master of movement.

 Today, several misconceptions about colon hydrotherapy persist, perhaps the most common of which is that it is a painful, or at least an uncomfortable, process.
 Continue reading

 If you get to the place in your life where you are only moving your bowels once a month, you are perhaps well-advised to engage the expertise of Darlene Holloway at Alternative Health Center of Cary, the practice she established 25 years ago.

 Dr. Darlene Holloway, a naturopath and founder of the Alternative Health Center of Cary, frequently serves as a healing guide for clients who are facing or recovering from surgery.

-“I have been a partner in the pre- and post-surgical experience for about three decades,” she acknowledges, “and I have become keenly away that a client’s attitude about surgery has a profound impact on the outcome of the procedure.
+“I have been a partner in the pre- and post-surgical experience for more than three decades,” she acknowledges, “and I have become keenly aware that a client’s attitude about surgery has a profound impact on the outcome of the procedure.
 So I encourage my clients to gather information and connect with internal resources in a way that will truly serve their interests.”
 Continue reading